← Back to CRM & Data Integrity

 Apply the Data Shield when:

-- The CRM is used for financial reporting or territory management.
+- The CRM data is used for financial reporting or commission management.

 Use basic sync when: